Redmine Products / Redmine Planning Add-On Compared

 Redmine has no native checklist feature.
 The Issue Checklists Plugin adds structured checklists directly to the issue: create items, check them off, sort by drag & drop, and organize into sections.
 A progress bar shows the completion status at a glance.
 Reusable templates can be defined globally or per project and automatically applied by tracker - ideal for release checklists, Definition of Done, or quality assurance processes.
 Optionally, closing an issue can be blocked as long as open items still exist.
 All changes are recorded in the issue journal.

-3. Mentions Plugin
+3. Timesheet Plugin

-Comparison with Redmine’s standard @-mentions:
+Comparison with Redmine’s standard time tracking:

 | Feature | Redmine Standard | Plugin |